 Being such a wide range, there’s pretty much a spec for every budget.
-The Nine 80 (£450), has a 3x8 SRAM X4 / Shimano Altus group, SR Suntour XCT fork, alloy wheels and Schwalbe Rapid Rob Kevlarguard tires.
-At the other end of the spectrum, the Nine FRD (£7,450) features SRAM XX1, RockShox RS1 fork, DT Swiss XRC1200 wheels and Schwalbe Racing Ralph Evo tires.
+The Nine 80 (£450), has a 3x8 SRAM X4 / Shimano Altus group, SR Suntour XCT fork, alloy wheels and Schwalbe Rapid Rob Kevlarguard tyres.
+At the other end of the spectrum, the Nine FRD (£7,450) features SRAM XX1, RockShox RS1 fork, DT Swiss XRC1200 wheels and Schwalbe Racing Ralph Evo tyres.

 - Nine 70 – £549